 Some articles on Desk to Dirtbag (and just what is a dirtbag, anyway?) contain affiliate links, meaning that if you make a purchase through these links, I may earn a small commission (at no extra cost to you!).
 Thank you for reading!

-I encouraged you all to join in as well—and I know some of you did (which is awesome!).
+When I announced the challenged, I encouraged my readers to join in as well—and I know some of you did (which is awesome!).

 Well the 30 days Cold Shower Challenge has come and gone… I survived the experiment.